“Books? So boring, dude!”

 When you are talking about books to read on money, how can you leave this one out?
 Rich Dad, Poor Dad is Robert Kiyosaki’s 1997 literary masterpiece.
 The book can be said to be one of the financial classics and talks about Kiyoski’s own life experiences growing up in Hawaii.

 The teachings in Rich Dad, Poor Dad are centered around the fundamentals of your work life.
 Kiyosaki advises to work for learning and not for earning.
 Moreover, he believes that there are various lessons rich people give to their kids while growing up, which are usually missed out in poor and middle class families.
-A financial classic found in almost every person’s bookshelf, this one is a must-read.
+This is one of the classic personal finance books found in almost every person’s bookshelf.
+A definite must-read!